-Welcome back for part 2 of this exciting series on how to price your membership site subscriptions!
-Yesterday we talked about the anchoring effect and some consumer psychology behind spending habits.
+Welcome back for part two of our series on how to price your membership site subscriptions.
+In part one, we talked about the anchoring effect and some consumer psychology behind spending habits.

-Today, we’re bringing you 4 more popular considerations to take into account when setting your prices.
+Today, we’re bringing you four more popular considerations to take into account when setting your prices.
 Let’s jump right in!

 Consider Your Product's ROI